-3.12 The table below shows the usage of the policies contained in the 2017 Core Strategy, which was the Local Plan in use for the monitoring period.
-Policy CS9 was deleted as part of the Core Strategy Review.
+3.12 The table below shows the usage of Local Plan policies.
+As the focus of this AMR is the period from 1 April 2021 to 31 March 2022 inclusive, the analysis below will be based on the policies contained in the 2017 Core Strategy and Policies Development Plan Document, which was the Local Plan in use for all but the final week of the monitoring period.
+Policy CS9 was deleted as part of the previous Core Strategy Review.